How to Clean a Keurig-Style Coffee Maker

 Keep your single-serve coffee maker (such as a Keurig) sparkling inside and out with these easy steps for cleaning and descaling.

-Haven’t cleaned your coffee maker in a while?
+Haven’t cleaned your Keurig single-serve coffee maker in a while?
 It’s time.
 Much like cleaning your laundry vents and polishing hardwood floors, maintaining your small kitchen appliances is essential to their well being.
-So take good care of your coffee maker: It is, after all, your lifeline to a productive morning.
+So, take good care of your coffee maker.
+It is, after all, your lifeline to a productive morning.

 The convenience of single-serve coffee makers is unmatched, but unlike a traditional coffee maker, many models retain water in a reservoir for long periods of time leading to mold and mineral deposits.
 Whether you operate a Keurig, De'Longhi, Lavazzo, or one of the many other brands available, signs that it may be time to clean your coffee maker include: